harsh or corrosive in tone

 be in a huff and display one's displeasure

-showing ignorance of the laws of nature and faith in magic or chance
+showing ignorance of the laws of nature and faith in magic

 Superstitious old man,” Jacob muttered under his breath.

-characterized by fantastic imagery and incongruous juxtapositions
+characterized by fantastic and incongruous imagery

 I’d never seen him dress in black before, and, with the contrast against his pale skin, his beauty was absolutely